-RELATED REVIEW: The 6 Best First Aid Kits
+RELATED REVIEW: The Best First Aid Kits

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The Be Smart Get Prepared kit was moderately useful when compared to other contenders.
 Some models were able to treat the full range of medical emergencies possible in a backcountry or wilderness setting; however, as it relates to the conventional treatments likely to be found in an office environment, this kit is much more useful.
 It can treat a common headache, cut, sting or scrape.
 This model also provides a vast quantity of basic bandages and wound cleaning pads that can support a large group.
 There are a few additional trauma supplies such as large gauze pads and finger splints for emergencies, but this kit is meant to take care of small, non-life threatening injuries.
-The Surviveware Small first aid kit would not be able to support nearly as large of a group, though was much more useful overall.

 For the home, small office, boat or RV, the Be Smart Get Prepared first aid kit offers a large number of basic first aid supplies that are able to treat a large number of people with common minor injuries.
-We would recommend using this kit only when in reasonably fast access to definitive medical care, not in a remote or wilderness setting.
+We recommend using this kit only when in reasonably fast access to definitive medical care, not in a remote or wilderness setting.

 With an MSRP of $45, the Be Smart Get Prepared 326 Piece first aid kit is an average value.
-You do get the mountable carrying case, but the few supplies contained within are pretty inexpensive, and the tools are of poor quality.
+You do get the mountable carrying case, but the supplies contained within are pretty inexpensive, and the tools are of poor quality.
 What you are paying for is an OSHA/ANSI approved kit that has an easy reordering system when you need to stock up on depleted supplies.

-For basic first aid in an office, home, school classroom or other group settings, the Be Smart Get Prepared kit can support a small to medium group as long as the injuries are relatively minor and can be treated with over the counter medications and small bandages.
+For basic first aid in an office, home, school classroom or other group settings, the Be Smart Get Prepared kit can support a small to a medium-sized group as long as the injuries are relatively minor and can be treated with over the counter medications and small bandages.
 Any more severe injuries would need additional supplies added to the kit based on your group's needs.